nlitsme/AppleC4000/README.md

 # loadfwsg.py

-Loader for the fwsg type binaries.
+hex-rays IDA Loader for the fwsg type binaries.
+Installing this file in the IDA/loader directory will allow you to easily disassemble fwsg files.

+# aa01tool.py

+This tool can decode and unpack OTA firmware updates.
+These updates come as .aea files, you can decrypt these sing the [ipsw](https://github.com/blacktop/ipsw) tool, the use aa01tool to unpack.

+# author

+Willem Hengeveld <itsme@xs4all.nl>